Mosonmagyaróvári TE

 Mosonmagyaróvári Torna Egylet are a Hungarian association football club from the town of Mosonmagyaróvár.

 History

 Mosonmagyaróvári TE debuted in the 2016–17 Nemzeti Bajnokság II season of the Hungarian League.

+On 7 March 2023, Csaba Horváth was sacked.

+On 27 March 2023, Attila Supka was appointed as the new coach of the club.

+On 13 April 2023, Attila Supka was sacked.